Originally Posted by John 070

 It's OK if German cars are hard on batteries, I like driving German cars, I can afford it, and I don't have a problem with it.
 I just want the car to work.
 So if anyone knows what model Interstate battery will fit in an E91, I would appreciate the information, since posters have indicated that the battery that Interstate lists for the E9x won't fit.

-2008 E91 22K miles "Classic" BMW inline-six, six-speed manual transmission, Alpine, Terra, Xenons, ZSP, ZCW, ZPP, PDC, CA, alarm, M shifter and M brake handle, Euro rear fog light switch, Euro aspheric mirrors, Euro split armrest, rear power outlets, Lidatek, V-1 built-in remote display, Garmin nüvi custom cupholder mount, Dunlop Winter Sports, Cocomats (back to the 1970s!)
+2008 E91 22K miles "Classic" BMW inline-six, six-speed manual transmission, Alpine, Terra, Xenons, ZSP, ZCW, ZPP, PDC, CA, alarm, M shifter and M brake handle, Euro rear fog light switch, Euro aspheric mirrors, Euro split armrest, rear power outlets, Lidatek, V-1 rear headrest mount and built-in remote display, Garmin nüvi custom cupholder mount, Cocomats (back to the 1970s!)